-The late enrollment penaltyThe Medicare Part D late enrollment penalty is a fee added onto your Part D premium if you go 63 consecutive days after your Initial Enrollment Period ends without creditable prescription drug coverage, and you want to enroll in Part D. The penalty generally applies for the lifetime of your Part D plan. is added onto monthly premiumsA premium is a fee you pay to your insurance company for a health plan coverage.
+The late enrollment penaltyThe Medicare Part D late enrollment penalty is a fee added onto your Part D premium if you go 63 consecutive days after your Initial Enrollment Period ends without creditable prescription drug coverage.
+The penalty generally applies for the lifetime of your Part D plan. is added onto monthly premiumsA premium is a fee you pay to your insurance company for health plan coverage.
 This is usually a monthly cost. if you go 63 days or more without creditable drug coverage, and don’t enroll during your Initial Enrollment Period.

 Take your Medicare Card, Photo ID and your Part D plan membership card to the pharmacy the first time you pick up your prescription after enrolling.

 You should consider all your options before you enroll in prescription drug coverage.
 Even if you don’t take a lot of medications currently, it could be beneficial to enroll in a plan during your Initial Enrollment Period.

 You should consider Part D if you enroll in Original Medicare and you:

 - Will have a prescription drug need in the future.

 - Have trouble paying for your current prescription drug needs.

 - Do not have prescription drug coverage.

 - Want to avoid a late enrollment penalty in the future.